 Skip to main content

-Most marketers want to know what works.
+Most marketers want to know what works, but far fewer want to understand what doesn’t.

 Why You Must Track Negative Outcomes in Marketing